CudaText-addons/cuda_scope_description/readme/readme.txt

 e.g. after closing bracket of the function "main" it shows text like this:
   "// end of int main(int argc, char *argv[])"

+works for C and C++ lexers.
+list of lexers is configurable so you can add other C-like lexers: call menu item "Options / Settings-plugins / Scope Description / Config" and edit key "lexers" in the file settings/plugins.ini, section "scope description". comma-separated list of lexer names.

-works for C and C++ lexers. list of lexers is configurable so you can add other C-like lexers. must be activated via menu item in the "Plugins / Scope Description" menu: "Toggle ON/OFF"
+must be activated via menu item in the "Plugins / Scope Description" menu: "Toggle ON/OFF"

 supports 2 modes of display: